danielkermode/project-starter-dan/README.md

 With [yourdirname], dank will give the new folder the specified name.

-add <yourdirname> will add your (relative or absolute) dir to the usable templates. config will walk through a setup that specficies default package.json values.
+add <yourdirname> will add your (relative or absolute) dir to the usable templates. config will walk through a setup that specifies default package.json values.

 ```